codercowboy/freedosbootdisks/README.md

     	2880 : { type: 5, tracks: 80, sectors: 36, heads: 2 },
     };

+**Note:** This project generates a 640K boot disk image. v86 does not support the 640K size.

 More details on floppy disk formats are listed on [Wikipedia's List Of Floppy Disk Formats](https://en.wikipedia.org/wiki/List_of_floppy_disk_formats).

 A floppy diskette does not have a MBR, but instead has a [Volume Boot Record](https://en.wikipedia.org/wiki/Volume_boot_record) (VBR).
 I'm a little confused on the difference between a MBR and a VBR, but my basic understanding is that a MBR is used on devices like hard disks that support partitions or multiple partitions, and a VBR is used on storage mediums without partitions (such as floppy diskettes).